-The following post was written by Daniel Gomez, who was a student in a high school entrepreneurship class, INCubatoredu, at Vista Ridge High School in Cedar Park, TX, and originally appeared on LinkedIn on April 12, 2019.
+The following post was written by Daniel Gomez, who was a student in a high school entrepreneurship class, INCubatoredu, at Vista Ridge High School in Cedar Park, TX, and originally appeared on LinkedIn April 12, 2019.

 It was 2017 when I first heard that a business incubator program was starting at my high school.
 I was curious as to what this class could offer me.
 I decided I would give it a try.
 Little did I know that I was about to embark on a journey that would forever change me and the way I see my future unfolding.

 Grades Aren’t Everything, They Said

-Every high school student knows that to be considered for admission into good schools, one must balance not only course load, but extra-curricular and community service.
+Every high school student knows that to be considered for admission into good schools, one must balance not only course load, but extracurriculars and community service.

-I was already heavily involved on my high school’s robotics team, taking multiple advanced placement courses and working part-time.
+I was already heavily involved in my high school’s robotics team, taking multiple advanced placement courses and working part-time.
 I thought Incubator would be interesting, but my real motivation was to use the course as one more addition to my college admissions portfolio.

 Not Your Everyday High School Classroom

 The shift in mindset started the minute I entered the classroom.
 The physical layout and working environment was unlike any I’d ever experienced.
 We were told that the classroom was designed to model the real working world.
 Our instructors were not certified teachers, but industry experts from the Austin business community who volunteered to teach components of the LEAN start-up methodology.

 We quickly formed company teams and were paired with volunteer mentors from the community.
 Early in the process, I stopped thinking about college admissions and started digging in to this process of starting my own company.
 I realized that this was not a simulation, but the real deal – I could prove that I didn't have to wait until after college to achieve real world success.